• Skip to primary navigation

 Instructions

-• Combine the chickpeas, tahini, lemon juice, lemon zest, garlic, cumin, and salt in the bowl of a food processor.
+• Combine the chickpeas, tahini, lemon juice, lemon zest, garlic, cumin, and salt in a food processor.

-• With the motor running, slowly drizzle in the olive oil and blend until smooth.
+• With the motor running, slowly drizzle in the olive oil and blend until smooth and creamy.

 • Taste and adjust seasoning as needed.

-• Serve in a bowl and sprinkle fresh or dried herbs, flaky sea salt, olive oil swirls or anything else your heart desires.
+• Serve in a bowl and sprinkle fresh or dried herbs, nuts, seeds, flaky sea salt, olive oil swirls or anything else your heart desires.

 Notes

-• Both canned and dried chickpeas work for this hummus recipe! ¾ cup of dried chickpeas is equal to 15 oz can.
-Using dried chickpeas will create an even better flavor than canned but take more time.
+• Canned and dried chickpeas both work. ¾ cup dried chickpeas equals about one 15-oz can.
+Dried chickpeas create an even better flavor but take more time.

-• Leftover hummus will keep in the fridge a week.
+• Leftover hummus will keep in the fridge for up to a week.

 Red Wine Braised Short Ribs »